Andrey Vlasov: Vlasov Movement

 The creation of a political movement behind Vlasov and the Russian collaboration became a result of the conflicts within the Nazi Party and the Nazi bureaucracy.
 While Hitler and the supporters of the Generalplan Ost adhered to the idea of the colonization of the Untermenschen and denied any cooperation with the population of the USSR, Alfred Rosenberg proposed the creation of monoethnic nation-states as satellites of the Third Reich ruled by local nationalist collaborators.
-Hitler rejected this project, but the Soviet defectors were used by Wehrmacht Propaganda.
+Hitler rejected this project, but the Soviet defectors were used by the Wehrmacht Propaganda Department.
 Eventually Hitler agreed to use the Soviet defectors for propaganda purposes.
-As the reports of the Osttruppen defecting the Soviet partisans reached Hitler, he demanded that all the units be disbanded, and the men sent to the mines and factories, but this order wasn't executed due to the resistance of the OKW.
+As the reports of the Osttruppen defecting to the Soviet partisans reached Hitler, he demanded that all the units be disbanded, and the men sent to the mines and factories, but this order wasn't executed due to the resistance of the OKW.
 After the 20 July plot, the Eastern troops were handed to the SS, and as Hitler weakened due to physical conditions, Himmler found possible the creation of a collaborationist political organisation with its army.

-As he defected, Vlasov became the leading figure of the so-called "Russian Liberation Movement", the main goal of which was the overthrow of Stalinism with the aid of the Nazis; the ROA was thought to be the armed force of the movement.
-Although the White emigres participated in its formation, the Soviet defectors eventually became its leaders and formulated its political ideals.
-The Committee for the Liberation of the Peoples of Russia (KONR) became the political body of this movement, and its ideals were described in the Prague Manifesto of the Committee in November 1944.
-Robert Conquest wrote that Vlasov's "program shows that he was entirely out of sympathy with Nazism, and only concerned with a democratic Russia."
+After defection, Vlasov became the leading collaborator with Nazi Germany and the figurehead of the so-called "Russian Liberation Movement".
+Its stated goal was the overthrow of Stalinism with the aid of the Nazis; the ROA was thought to be the armed force of the movement.
+Although the White emigres participated in its formation, the Soviet defectors eventually became its leaders and formulated its political positions.
+The Committee for the Liberation of the Peoples of Russia (KONR) became the political body of this movement, and its positions were described in the Prague Manifesto of the Committee in November 1944.